 Our Cross-Cultural Health Promoters have training and experience in social work, counseling, medicine, early childhood education, and health promotion.
 We provide the following programs, designed and implemented in collaboration with community members, at the MFC and at other community locations when appropriate:

-Our new Circles of Wellbeing event is starting soon!
-Funded by the Community Action Initiative, this event aims to connect youth and elders of a variety of culturals with one another to foster learning, acceptance, and a strong sense of community.
-It will take place this Thursday, November 3 at the Britannia Cafeteria.
-Please see the poster for more information, or call the MFC if you have any questions about this incredible event.
+Our new Circles of Wellbeing event is underway!
+Funded by the Community Action Initiative, this event aims to connect youth and elders of a variety of cultures with one another to foster learning, acceptance, and a strong sense of community.

 The Cross Cultural Health Promoters (CCHP) at the Multicultural Family Centre are there to help you, no matter what your primary language or your cultural background.